fernandoduro/flashcardpro/README.md

 This project is configured to run seamlessly with Laravel Sail (Docker).

 **Prerequisites:**
-- Docker Desktop installed and running.
+- Docker Desktop or docker compose installed and running.
-- A command-line terminal (like PowerShell on Windows).
+- A command-line terminal.

 ---